Parent Support Services

 Jewish Family & Career Services (JF&CS) provides parents support and education in both individual and group settings.
 Additionally the agency provides specialized supports for siblings of children with developmental disabilities.

-FOCUS offers parent support groups, workshops and a newsletter for parents to share information and resources in the community.
+FOCUS + Fragile Kids offers parent support groups, workshops and a newsletter for parents to share information and resources in the community.

 Georgia Parent Mentor Partnership helps families and schools work together to improve outcomes for students with disabilities.

-You can also contact Georgia Parent to Parent, which offers a variety of services to Georgia families of children with disabilities.
+You can also contact Parent to Parent of Georgia, which offers a variety of services to Georgia families of children with disabilities.
 Your parent partner can offer advice and assistance, and also serve as a sounding board for your concerns and frustrations.